 layout.css.clip-path-shapes.enabledpreference has been removed (bug 1399767).
 This preference allowed disabling the

 clip-path.
-This support shipped in Firefox 54 and can no longer be disabled.
+This support was shipped in Firefox 54 and can no longer be disabled.

 Quantum CSS notes